Fair Machine Learning Under Partial Compliance: Results

-Notably, when all compliant institutions satisfy fairness with respect to \textit{global} statistics, the partial compliance curve is convex, illustrating \textit{sub}linear gain---$k\%$ compliance always gives less than $k\%$ of the attainable benefit.
 Under local parity policies, the partial compliance curve can actually reflect \textit{super}linear gain, as when Group B constitutes 25\% of the population.
-However, when Group B constitutes 50\% of the population, these dynamics change: local parity policies now also induce \textit{sub}linear gain, and the global parity curve indicates a more pronounced sublinear gain.
-In both cases, following the \textit{global} parity policy leads to comparatively worse gains than following the \textit{local} parity policy---that is, for any given $k\%$ compliant institutions, the percent benefit when employers satisfy global parity is lower than when employers satisfy local parity.
+However, when Group B constitutes 50\% of the population (Figure \ref{fig:50b}), these dynamics change: local parity policies now also induce \textit{sub}linear gain, and the global parity curve indicates a more pronounced sublinear gain.